Azure/azure-sdk-for-python/sdk/confidentialledger/azure-confidentialledger/README.md

 ledger_client.delete_user(user_id)

-# For a certificated-based user, their user ID is the fingerprint for their PEM certificate.
+# For a certificate-based user, their user ID is the fingerprint for their PEM certificate.
 user_id = "PEM certificate fingerprint"
 user = ledger_client.create_or_update_user(
     user_id, LedgerUserRole.READER